captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## SMALL ALISON:
-How come you’re wearing a suit?
+Why are you wearing a suit?

 ---